How to Stay Connected While Social Distancing

 Go on a virtual tour with a friend

 If you’ve never had a chance to visit famous museums or check out your local galleries, now is the perfect time.
 Many of the most popular institutions around the world, including The British Museum, The Louvre, and The Metropolitan Museum of Art, offer a variety of virtual experiences.
 So call a friend and learn something new together.

 If you’re looking for other ways to get out of your house without leaving your living room, read our article 5 Virtual Tours When You Need a Change of Scenery.

 Since we’re staying in, there’s a chance you’re running out of things to talk about with your friends.
 A book club is a great way to liven up the conversation and give you something to look forward to.
 Open Library has thousands of free books you can read online, from Shakespearean classics to modern best sellers.
-If audiobooks are more your speed, Audible has made a free selection of audiobooks available for all ages.

 We miss seeing our Background Actors in our offices and we know you miss working with each other on set.
 Be sure to follow our all-office Instagram, Facebook, and Twitter accounts where you can interact with fellow Background Actors across our Los Angeles, New York, Georgia, and Louisiana offices.

 We also want to hear from you!
 Take a video (1 minute or less) telling us about your favorite role booked by Central Casting.
 Post on Instagram with the hashtag #CCBG or DM us @central_casting.
 Then check back to hear stories from the entire Central Casting community.
 Remember, only share stories from projects that have aired and don’t reveal secrets of the set.
 We look forward to seeing you all again!